d4v1-sudo/trilateration-using-python/README.md

 This Python code demonstrates how to perform trilateration on an oblate spheroid, such as the Earth.
 Trilateration is a method for determining an unknown location based on the distances from that location to known points.

-The code takes three known points, their latitudes, longitudes, altitudes, and distances to an unknown point.
-It then calculates the latitude, longitude, and altitude of the unknown point using the Earth's oblate spheroid model.
+The code takes three known points, their latitudes, longitudes, and distances to an unknown point.
+It then calculates the latitude, longitude of the unknown point using the Earth's oblate spheroid model.

 ## Dependencies